 Our need to experience intimate social connection, warm care, and social comfort persists throughout life: from our first to final days.
-Despite widespread appreciation for the importance of social connection for health and well-being, we lack a complete understanding of how we fulfill our social needs and the neurobiological pathways that link social connections with health.
-The research in the SHAN lab, therefore, tackles two interrelated questions: (1) what neurobiological pathways contribute to social connection with the people with whom we are closest?
-(2) how do social connections, or a lack thereof, affect health?
-We test these questions from the perspective that social needs are fundamental to our ability to thrive.
-Therefore, social needs may be supported by the same mechanisms that support other ‘basic’ bodily functions that also keep the body functioning.
+Despite widespread appreciation for the importance of social connection for health and well-being, we lack a complete understanding of how we fulfill our social connection needs and the neurobiological pathways that link social connection with health.
+My program of research, therefore, tackles two interrelated questions: (1) what neurobiological pathways contribute to social connection with the people with whom we are closest?
+(2) how does social connection, or a lack thereof, affect physical and mental health?
+I test these questions from the theoretical perspective that social connection is fundamental to our everyday functioning.
+Therefore, the affective experience from connecting with others may be supported by the same ‘basic’ biological systems that also keep the body functioning.
 We approach our research from the perspective that emotional experience arises from physical, bodily experience.
 Specifically, feelings of social connection arise from afferent connections that bring the physiological condition of the body to the brain (i.e., a ‘bottom-up’ process).
 Feelings of connection then feedback ‘down’ to the body to ultimately affect health.
-Therefore, we utilize methods from pharmacology, neuroscience, and experimental social psychology to assess how changes to the body causally affect the mind and conversely, how changes to the mind causally affect the body.
+Therefore, we utilize methods from pharmacology, neuroscience, psychophysiology, and experimental social psychology to assess how changes to the body causally affect the mind and conversely, how changes to the mind causally affect the body.

 This line of work is generously supported by the Brain & Behavior Research Foundation.